Our Mission

 Doctor Andrew Affleck is the ASBB Manager

-Monica Clarke is the ASBB Brain Donation Specialist Nurse
+Monica Clarke (RN) is the ASBB Brain Donation Specialist Nurse

 Monica is a clinical nurse consultant with a background in organ transplant coordination.
 With over 15 years of clinical nursing experience, she’s committed to improving future outcomes through ongoing research, whilst providing compassionate advocacy, support, and education for individuals and families affected by CTE-related challenges.